Karlitoyo/Waste-Not-Want-Not/README.md

 section on IE edge which was setting display to "ms flex wrap" causing the grid system to become unresponsive.
 This was fixed thorugh an update to the CSS however upon running on IE10 the catalogue item comments which should show upon the image flip are not showing this was not a problem on Microsoft Edge.
 Unfortunately I was unable to remedy the IE10 bug.
+In the final version of the site the bottom social network links are not live as the do not direct currently to related waste not want not sites.

 > # User-Stories